 Cushman & Wakefield handles office leasing for Colony Square.
 Hoar Construction is the general contractor.
 Atlanta-based Lord Aeck Sargent is the architect of record and New York City-based Beyer Blinder Belle is the lead design firm.
 Site Solutions is the landscape and hardscape architect.
 Kimley-Horn is the civil engineer.

 About Colony Square:

 At the corner of Peachtree and 14th Streets, Colony Square is not only the heart of Midtown, it’s the heart of Atlanta – an original icon at the very center of the ever-rising capital of the modern South.
 Today, Colony Square is becoming an icon of another kind, bringing the Art of Modern Life to Midtown.
-An urban, amenity-rich and arts-infused place to gather and soak up Midtown’s vibe, the reimagined Colony Square will encompass two office towers and loft office totaling 892,000 square feet, residential condos, a 467-room hotel and 143,000 square feet of entertainment, retail and fitness concepts, chef-driven restaurants and an experience-driven food hall known as Main & Main.
-Open, walkable and transit-friendly, the reimagined Colony Square will be seamlessly connected to the vibrant energy of the streets around it.
-Like all great city squares, Colony Square is alive with possibility.
-Follow the transformation of Midtown’s iconic destination on Twitter, Facebook and Instagram, engage with the hashtag #CSReimagined and visit colonysquaremidtown.com.
+Featuring 875,000 square feet of office space, 160,000 square feet of retail space, a 467-room hotel and 262 luxury residences, the reimagined Colony Square will be known as a foodie haven; shopping destination; sophisticated business hub; events destination; and an amenity-rich, arts-infused place to gather with community and soak up Midtown’s vibe.
+Open, walkable and transit-friendly, the reimagined Colony Square, like all great city squares, will be seamlessly connected to the vibrant energy of the streets around it.

 About North American Properties: